legacy-roboime/ssl-webclient/README.md

     grunt run

-Unless you opt to run the server as the referee client, the following will also be needed.
-Remember that the tunneler must be in the same network as the ssl-vision and ssl-refbox boxes.
+Unless you opt to run the server as the vision/referee client, the following will also be needed.
+Remember that the tunneler (or, as it may be, the server) must be in the same network as the ssl-vision and ssl-refbox boxes.

     grunt tunneler